dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 ## Conclusion

 The Chrome Dev Summit generally focused on building progressive web apps.
-It's very obvious that Google is making giant strides to make the web more accessible and also bringing some native app functionalities to the web.
+It's very obvious that Google is making giant strides to make the web more accessible while bringing native mobile functionality to the web.
 Thanks to *Jake Archibald* and *Paul Lewis* for entertaining developers throughout the event.
 I had lots of fun and `Aha` moments during the summit.
 Already looking forward to **#ChromeDevSummit2017** and the awesomeness it's hopefully going to bring with it!

 If you were at the summit, let me know your `Aha` moments in the comment section. 😃